-Today, communication is fragmented in almost all the companies: financial communication for the investors, the inclusion of new accounting methods, supervision of management functions, accounting, and finance… You can get lost.
+Today, communication is fragmented in almost all companies.
+Financial communication for the investors, the inclusion of new accounting methods, supervision of management functions, accounting, and finance… You can get lost.

-More and more financial boards are thinking about creating a unified reporting, and financial reporting has become the principal tool for decision making.
+More and more financial executives are considering an investment in unified reporting, as it has become the principal tool for informed decision-making.

 Here are some key rules to know if you want to master financial reporting.

 Before you start, ask yourself about: